SmartLearningSchool/WRO-2023-COMP-ROBOT/README.md

 ## Content

-* `t-photos` contains 4 photos of the team members and the enviromental workspace
+* `t-photos` contains 5 photos of the team members and the enviromental workspace
-* `v-photos` pictures of the robot from the top,bottom,both sides and the back
+* `v-photos` pictures of the robot from the top,bottom,both sides and the back and environment
 * `video` link to a youtube video which shows the movement of the robot
 * `schemes`Shows the pictures of the wiring that has been implemented into the robot =
 * `src` contains the code of which used in the parts and components of the robot